Civic Education in the News

 Jackson took a job with the bipartisan U.S. Sentencing Commission in 2003, the first of her two stints on the commission.
 From 2005 to 2007, she worked as an assistant federal public defender in Washington, D.C.
 Her caseload included representing indigent clients and some detainees held at Guantanamo Bay.

 Jackson returned to private practice before being selected to serve as vice-chair of the U.S. Sentencing Commission in 2010.
 She was seen as a consensus builder in shaping federal sentencing policy at a time when federal prisons were over capacity.
-The commission came to unanimous agreement to lower federal drug sentences and granted this relief retroactively.
+The commission came to a unanimous agreement to lower federal drug sentences and granted this relief retroactively.

 Ascension to the Bench